-In March Edinburgh Cycle Hire took delivery of an additional 68 e-bikes through eBike Grant Fund, delivered by Energy Saving Trust and funded by Transport Scotland.
-These have been a popular choice and nearly 21,000 trips have been made using the pedal assist option.
-Feedback has shown a broader demographic of uptake for e-bikes, especially amongst older users, proving that you never really forget how to ride a bike.
+In March Edinburgh Cycle Hire took ownership of an additional 68 ebikes through eBike Grant Fund, delivered by Energy Saving https://edinburghcyclehire.com

+Trust and funded by Transport Scotland.
+These have been a popular choice with nearly 21,000 trips made.
+Feedback has shown a broader demographic of uptake for ebikes, especially amongst older users, proving that you never really forget how to ride a bike.